-The statements of financial position of the Partnership are as at June 30, 2019 and December 31, 2018.
-The statements of comprehensive income, changes in net assets attributable to holders of redeemable units and cash flows are for the six-month period ended June 30, 2019 and from April 30, 2018 (inception date) to June 30, 2018.
+The statements of financial position of the Partnership are as at June 30, 2020 and December 31, 2019.
+The statements of comprehensive income, changes in net assets attributable to holders of redeemable units and cash flows are for the six-months ended June 30, 2020 and June 30, 2019.